-The American Constitution is the fundamental law of our land.
-On it our success as a Nation depends.
-Gladstone says of it: "The American Constitution is the most wonderful work ever struck off by the brains and purpose of man."
+On our success as a depends Gladstone says of it: "The American Constitution is the most wonderful work ever struck off by the brains and purpose of man."

-Born in travail, it was given to us by our wise and farsceing forefathers and is the only written Constitution possessed by any Nation.
-It was not finally adopted until the Bill of Rights was incorporated in it.
+Born in travail, it was given to us by our wise and farseeing forefathers and is the only written Constitution possessed by any Nation.
+It was not finally adopted until the Bill of Rights was incortion of our liberty ideals by a free American State which stated: tion of our men have certain inherent rights of which they cannot by any compact deprive or divest their posterily- the enjoyment of life, liberty, and the acquiring and possessing of property, etc."

-The Bill of Rights covers the basic principles of personal liberty, religious freedom, the right of assembly, fredom of speech and the press, protection to our people in the possession of property, etc. It is a declaration of principles; a safeguard against tyranny by governof the people themselves.
+The Bill of Rights cover he basic principles of personal liberty, religious freedom, the right of assembly, fredom of speech and the press, protection to our people in the possession of property, etc. It is a declaration of principles; a safeguard against tyranny by governof the people themselves.